Eric-Dutan/ML_Project/README.md

 ## Demo

+-You can download the file project_Demo and launch in matlab to try the demo for yourself

-The main demo records a short audio clip, predicts the spoken command using the CNN, and then runs speaker recognition only when the command is predicted as `go`.
+-The main demo records a short audio clip, predicts the spoken command using the CNN, and then runs speaker recognition only when the command is predicted as `go`.

 # Matlab toolboxes needed:
   - melSpectrogram